Sufian Suhaimi: Early life

 Sufian Suhaimi is from Mersing, Johor.
 His talent in singing developed since he was young and he started to play guitar in secondary school.
 During his studies in Universiti Sultan Zainal Abidin (UniSZA), he was actively involved in music and joined a musical band, De’ Mahameru.
 Sufian was an English teacher based in Johor Bahru before venturing into singing professionally.

 He holds a Bachelor's degree in English from the Universiti Sultan Zainal Abidin and a master's degree in Mass communication from the Universiti Teknologi MARA, Shah Alam.

 Career

 2016: "Terakhir" and breakthrough

 "Terakhir" was composed by Sirkhan since 2012.
 Sufian, Sirkhan and Rinkarnaen took more than two years to complete the song.
 The rough cut of the song was recorded equipment he bought with his savings and later uploaded to SoundCloud by Sufian.
 A fan uploaded the song on YouTube and the song started to gain attention from fans.
 Few music labels contacted Sufian to sign him as a singer, yet he turned the offers down citing his conflict due to his affinity with rock music.
-Discussion with Sirkhan led to his decision to accept offer from music label and Sufian was signed with Aries Music in early 2016.
+Discussion with Sirkhan led to his decision to accept an offer from a music label and Sufian was signed with Aries Music in early 2016.
 "Terakhir" was re-recorded and released on iTunes in March 2016.
 The single received nationwide success and was shortlisted for Anugerah Juara Lagu.
 Sufian's second single, "Harus Aku" was released in October 2016.